 Personal Care from Wisconsin Medicaid provides in-home assistance with the Activities of Daily Living to functionally and financially qualified state residents.
-This program's name is abbreviated as MAPC (Medical Assistance Personal Care).
-Some additional benefits may also be included under the Personal Care umbrella, such as house cleaning and personal grooming.
+This program’s name is abbreviated as MAPC (Medical Assistance Personal Care).
+Some additional benefits may also be included under the Personal Care umbrella, such as house cleaning and laundry.

 The process by which Medicaid beneficiaries receive MAPC is as follows.
 A registered nurse assesses the individual’s home care needs and determines the number of hours of assistance they require.
 An official “Plan of Care” is developed, which after receiving a doctor’s sign-off, is submitted to Wisconsin Medicaid for final approval.
 Services are then provided by the counties who often contract out the hands on delivery of care to Medicaid approved home care agencies.
 Providers then come to the participant’s home and provide the human assistance services outlined in the Plan of Care.

 A participant’s “home” is broadly defined and can include adult foster care homes and assisted living residences provided they have less than 20 residents.

 There is considerable confusion associated with this program due to the variety of names by which it is referred.
 Further complicating matters is the fact that Wisconsin has several other programs that also offer personal care.

 In Wisconsin, there are multiple programs that offer personal care or personal attendant services.
 To clarify, here we are referring to Personal Care provided under the Medicaid State Plan, not under the Medicaid IRIS Program or the Family Care and Partnership Programs.